wlamason/links/README.md

 - [How to do a code review](https://google.github.io/eng-practices/review/reviewer/) - Google's recommendation on the best way to do code reviews.
 - [Data Structures & Algorithms I Used Working at Tech Companies](https://blog.pragmaticengineer.com/data-structures-and-algorithms-i-actually-used-day-to-day/)
 - [Slide Team](https://www.slideteam.net/) - Powerpoint themes, slides, and designs to kickstart your presentations.
+- [They Whiteboarded Me](http://they.whiteboarded.me/companies-that-whiteboard.html) - companies that are known to use whiteboarding, live-coding and/or automated code challenges as part of their candidate evaluation process.
+- [Open Guide to Equite Compensation](https://github.com/jlevy/og-equity-compensation) - Stock options, RSUs, taxes.

 # Interviews
 - [Coding Interview University](https://github.com/jwasham/coding-interview-university) - A complete computer science study plan to become a software engineer.